How Will a Plastics Treaty Make a Difference in Solving the Plastics Crisis ?

-Christina Dixon, Ocean Campaign Leader at the Environmental Investigation Agency, shared with us the background of the Plastics Treaty and explained how it will make a difference in solving the Plastics crisis.
+Christina Dixon, Ocean Campaign Leader at the Environmental Investigation Agency, shared with us the background of the Plastics Treaty and explained how it will make a difference in solving the plastics crisis.

-What is the story of the Plastics Treaty?
+Q: What is the story of the Plastics Treaty?

 There has been a growing interest in plastic pollution in the marine environment since the nineties.
 Later in 2017, UNEP published a study entitled “Making Peace with Nature” with clear conclusions: the planet is facing clear existential threats, including pollution, biodiversity loss, and climate change, with plastic a common thread between them all.
 Also, plastic compromises human health and poses a direct threat to planetary boundaries.